ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 **Business task:**
 - Analyse smart device fitness data to unlock new growth opportunities for the company
-- Gain insights into how consumers are using non-Bellabeat smart devices → Then select one Bellabeat product to apply these insights
+- Gain insights into consumers' usage of non-Bellabeat smart devices → Then select one Bellabeat product to apply these insights
 - Find out how these insights can contribute to building marketing strategy for the company

 → Analyse smart device fitness data to gain insights into how consumers are using their smart devices to keep track and improve their health.
 Use the insights found to build marketing strategy for the company.